Frequent Flier Mileage Accounts

 You can meet the minimum spend by charging all of your normal monthly charges to your credit card and paying it off by your due date.
 For most families if you add up your monthly expenses for gas, phone, internet, cable, groceries, tolls, car insurance, etc., you can easily charge $1,000/month which would have you meet the minimum charge on most cards.

 Another way is to time your application when you know you have a big purchase to make.
-Need to buy a new laptop, camera, etc., wait to charge if on your new card.
+Need to buy a new laptop, camera, etc., wait to charge it on your new card.
 Already going on a trip?
 Pay for your flights, hotel, and tours with your new credit card.
 If your trip falls within the first 90 days also charge all your expenses while at your destination and come back with enough points to get the flights for your next trip paid for.
-There is no point in earning all these points if you’re going to end up paying interest so only charge what you can pay in full.
+There is no point in earning all these points if you’re going to end up paying interest so only charge what you can pay in full by your due date.

 Everyday Purchases: We literally charge everything we purchase with our credit card.
 Travel credits cards earn you at minimum 1 mile or point per dollar spent.
 For many cards you earn 2-3 miles/points per dollar spent on travel and dining and then 1 mile/point on all other purchases.
 Each year we earn at least one round-trip domestic flight for each member of our family based on things we would buy on a normal basis.

-Online Shopping Portal: Most travel credit cards have a shopping portal that allows you to shop online and earn additional points.
+Online Shopping Portals: Most travel credit cards have a shopping portal that allows you to shop online and earn additional points.
 My Chase Sapphire earns me 1 point per dollar for shopping at Target.
-However, if I shop at target.com through their portal I’d earn the 1 point per dollar and an additional point per dollar for doing it through their portal.
-Other stores offer a lot more points such as Macy’s at 3 points per dollar, Sephora at 5 points per dollar and Bose at 6 points per dollar.
+However, if I shop at target.com through Chase's portal I’d earn the 1 point per dollar and an additional point per dollar for doing it through their portal.
+Other stores offer a lot more points such as Macy’s at 3 points per dollar, Sephora at 5 points per dollar and Buy Buy Baby at 2 points per dollar.
 Chase alone partners with 285 online stores so there are plenty of opportunities to earn points/miles.

 These websites provide great information on various travel credit cards and provide comparison tools to find which card would be best for you.